Mrgintamago/Mrgintamago/README.md

 > *"If you win, you live.
 If you lose, you die.
 If you don't fight, you can't win!"* - Eren Yeager (Attack on Titan)
 >
 > *"The fake is of far greater value.
 In its deliberate attempt to be real, it's more real than the real thing."* - Kaiki Deishuu (Monogatari)
+>
+> *"The only ones who should kill are those who are prepared to be killed."* - Lelouch vi Britannia (Code Geass)

 <div align="center">